 2. Release of Candidate Information

-Following the review of the requests for equivalency, the Human Resources Department e-mails the list of VCCCD part-time applicants and applicant gender/ethnicity information to the Screening Committee Facilitator.
-The Human Resources Department also forwards the ATS access information for the particular applicant pool to all committee members.
+The Human Resources Department sends various reports to the Employment Equity Facilitator, including current part-time faculty information, candidate contact information, candidate demographic information.

 3. Prescreening

 All members of the prescreening committee confer and determine which applicants meet minimum qualifications or should be forwarded for further consideration based on anticipated completion of a qualifying degree.
 Applicants anticipating completion of a qualifying degree must indicate in their application materials that they will have a qualifying degree before the start date of employment.
 The Human Resources Department will confirm that the required degree has been conferred prior to beginning employment.